 - 1. It is important to read these instructions, and to follow them. - 2.
 Keep this instruction manual in an accessible place. - 3.
 Clean only with a dry cloth.
 Cleaning fluids may affect the equipment. - 4.
 Do not block any ventilation openings.
 Install in accordance with the manufacturer's instructions. - 5.
-Do not install this equipment near any heat sources such as radiators, heating vents or other apparatus that produces heat. - 6. /4 WARNING THIS APPARATUS MUST BE EARTHED / GROUNDED. - 7.
+Do not install this equipment near any heat sources such as radiators, heating vents or other apparatus that produces heat. - 6.
+WARNING THIS APPARATUS MUST BE EARTHED / GROUNDED. - 7.
 Only power cords with the correct power connector may be used to maintain safety.
 Cables incorporating the UK 13A fused plug, Schuko with earthing contacts and UL approved "grounding type" are acceptable.
-These must be plugged into power outlets which provide a protective earth. - 8.
+These must be plugged into power outlets which provide a protective earth. - C10 and C14 amplifiers incorporate a mains voltage switch by the power socket on the rear of the unit.
+Ensure this is set accordingly to the local mains supply voltage before connecting.
+Failure to do so may damage the unit and would not be covered by warranty. - 9.
 Refer all servicing to qualified personnel.
-Servicing is required when the apparatus has been damaged in any way, such as a power supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to any rain or moisture, does not operate normally or has been dropped. - 9.
+Servicing is required when the apparatus has been damaged in any way, such as a power supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to any rain or moisture, does not operate normally or has been dropped. - 10.
 WARNING To reduce the risk of fire or electric shock, do not expose this apparatus to rain or moisture.
-The apparatus shall not be exposed to dripping or splashing and no objects filled with liquids, such as vases, shall be placed on the apparatus. - 10.
+The apparatus shall not be exposed to dripping or splashing and no objects filled with liquids, such as vases, shall be placed on the apparatus. - 11.
 Warning: Connection to a 100V line system may involve the risk of electric shock and therefore must be carried out by an instructed or skilled person.